 Contributions for indoor and outdoor facilities will be calculated on a case by case basis and the requirement for contributions will be informed by the priorities as set out in the East Ayrshire Leisure Facilities Strategy.
-These facilities may include community hubs/centres, libraries, sports pitches and pavilions.

 Community facility contributions will either be required for indoor or outdoor facilities, but not typically for both.
 Where the need for both occurs, the higher of the two contribution rates applies.
 In areas where community facility deficiencies have been identified, contributions will be required from development within the relevant settlement or rural area.